-The Department of Economics at the Stern School stresses the development of tools, concepts, and techniques useful in problem solving and is thus uniquely suited to serve the needs of the business and financial communities.
+Economics he Department of Economics at the Stern School stresses the development of tools, concepts, and techniques useful in problem solving and is thus uniquely suited to serve the needs of the business and financial communities.
 Economics is the cornerstone of any academic program in business.
 Economic theory provides the analytical foundation for virtually every discipline in the business school curriculum.
 It also provides a framework for interpreting current developments and economic history.
 The Stern School's economics faculty is composed of specialists and generalists who cover a wide range of economic thought and applications.
+Economics can be divided into two broad areas: